 The phone line is available nationwide.

-We run local support groups, where you'll be able to get together with other caregivers to share your experiences and talk with others who understand the challenges and rewards of caregiving.
-To find the support groups near you, talk to your caregiver social worker.
+There are various support groups where you can get together with other caregivers to share your experiences and talk with others who understand the challenges and rewards of caregiving;

 The Permanent Caregiver Support Service is available for a number of permanent caregivers.
 Find out if you're eligible by going to their website:

 The National Care Standards came into effect on 1 July 2019.
 They set out the standard of care every child and young person needs to be well and do well, and the support caregivers can expect to receive when you open up your heart and home.

 The National Caregiver Training Programme

 The National Caregiver Training Programme is a partnership between Oranga Tamariki and Caring Families Aotearoa.
 It gives caregivers the opportunity to explore concepts, share experiences, reflect and take away ideas of how you can practically apply your learning.

 All Oranga Tamariki caregivers can access the Caregiver Assistance Programme.